ph3ar/cardboat-regatta/README.md

 ### Boat Regatta Overview

-The Reston Museum is gearing up for the sixth Cardboard Boat Regatta, inviting teams to construct and race life-size boats made from cardboard and duct tape.
-This fun-filled event will be held at historic Lake Anne Plaza in Reston, VA, on August 10, 2024.
-Prizes will be awarded to the fastest boats and the most spectacularly sinking vessel.
+Ahoy, mateys!
+The Reston Museum is gearing up for the sixth Cardboard Boat Regatta.
+Teams will construct and race life-size boats made from cardboard and duct tape.
+The fun happens at historic Lake Anne Plaza in Reston, VA, on August 10, 2024.
+Prizes will be awarded for the fastest boats and the most spectacularly sinking vessel.

-### Cardboard Boat Regatta Project Plan

-The project plan for the Cardboard Boat Regatta includes detailed timelines, team structure, boat design specifications, materials needed, tasks and responsibilities, tips for boat building, and guidelines for compliance with official rules.

 ### Event Overview